spiral/docs/docs/en/filters/filter.md

 dump($container->get(MyFilter::class));
 ```

-You can use `Spiral\Filters\Model\FilterProviderInterface`->`createFilter` also to create an instance:
+You can also use `Spiral\Filters\Model\FilterProviderInterface`->`createFilter` to create an instance:

 ```php
 $provider = $container->get(\Spiral\Filters\Model\FilterProviderInterface::class);
 $provider->createFilter(MyFilter::class, $container->get(\Spiral\Filters\InputInterface::class));
 ```

-or simply request filter as a dependency for example, in some controller
+or simply request the filter as a dependency for example, in some controller

 ```php
 use App\Filter\MyFilter;